AdobeDocs/campaign-classic.en/help/production/using/database-cleanup-workflow.md

 The task then recovers the names of the tables linked to the **appSubscription** link and deletes these tables.

-This cleanup workflow also deletes all entries where idisabled = 1 and which were not updated since the time set in the NmsCleanup_AppSubscriptionRcpPurgeDelay option.
+This cleanup workflow also deletes all entries where idisabled = 1 that have not been updated since the time set in the **NmsCleanup_AppSubscriptionRcpPurgeDelay** option.

 ### Cleansing session information {#cleansing-session-information}